 Apart from these internet-connected devices, there is very likely a router at your home.
 Finally, you find the “classic” IT devices like laptops, desktop computers, and smartphones.
 All of these devices probably contain IT and run software.

 An example of insecure IoT devices

 This time, we want to share the following picture.
 It shows the configuration page of a publicly-exposed Mobotix camera.
-As mentioned in the other blog posts, some IP cameras also leak your WiFi password and other sensitive information.
+As mentioned in the other posts, some IP cameras also leak your WiFi password and additional sensitive information.